 Writing Short Stories

-Write and edit a complete short story and learn essential fiction-writing techniques on our brand new course from award-winning short story-writer Cynan Jones.
+Write and edit a complete short story and learn essential fiction-writing techniques on our course from award-winning short story-writer Cynan Jones.

 Jan 23 2020 - Mar 05 2020

 Hosted on our bespoke learning platform

 If you love short stories and want to learn how to write really good ones, then this is definitely the course for you.
 Maybe you’re just starting to write creatively and want to find your way forward through working with a form that’s concise and manageable?
 Maybe you’re an experienced writer who wants to hone your skills and write stories that will provide a great showcase for your work?
 Or maybe you’re totally besotted with those perfect worlds-in-small that are the best short stories, and want to create them yourself … On this brand new six-week online course, award-winning short-story writer and novelist Cynan Jones will take you through the process of writing and editing a complete story, equipping you with all the tools you’ll need to produce something original and special.

 Right from the off, Cynan sets a writing exercise that helps you to produce a ‘base text’ – and then, week by week, shows you how to work deeper and deeper into your material to transform it into a polished story.
 By the end of the course you should have written a complete short story of up to 3,000 words, which you can choose to share with your fellow students.
 You’ll also have the chance to sign up for a written report on your story from one of our team of expert editors.